zuri-training/CC-Generator-Team122/README.md

 ## :zap: GENERAL PROJECT INFORMATION

-**CardXtra** is a website that allows authenticated users to customize their credit card by selecting templates from our library of credit card designs.
+**CardXtra** is a website that allows authenticated users to download customized card designs, as well as their code samples, from our library of credit card designs.
-By having this product, our users can now brand their cards according to their personalities and interests.
+By having this product, our users can now brand their cards according to their personalities and interests and brands can also integrate our API into their financial apps or websites.
 The possibilities are endless.

 There is also a robust documentation to guide users through the website and the create the best User Experience.